acato-plugins/branded-social-images/readme.txt

 == Screenshots ==

 1. Enrich your social images, automatically.
+2. The settings panel.
+3. Post-meta

 == Changelog ==

 = 1.0.0 =
 * First public release to wordpress.org

+= 0.1.0 =
+Last tweaks and polish before shipping to WordPress

 = 0.0.9 =
 * more code cleanup